halo-re/halo/README.md

 * Several more functions are implemented
 * Long way to go...

-The [Progress Report](https://blam.info/progress/) details what functionality has re-implemented.
+The [Progress Report](https://blam.info/progress/) details what functionality has been re-implemented.

 Build
 -----